 2 A copy of the Fiscal Summary for this Initiative is attached as Exhibit 2.
+This Fiscal Summary erroneously included a reference to "water operations" not addressed in this initiative.

 III.
 The Ballot Title and Submission Clause are Misleading and Do Not Correctly and Fairly Express the Initiative's True Intent and Meaning.